arenaxr/arena-docs/content/user-security/user-presence.md

 - Once you have selected your object name, it will open a new tab that allows you to choose which screen you want to share, and ARENA will automatically place that screen onto the object with an `object_id` you specified.
 - You can do whatever you want the object you’re screen sharing on as if it were a normal arena object (change size, shape, attach children, etc).
 This also applies to the object `screenshare`; it's just a standard ARENA object with `object_id`: `screenshare`!
 - When an object is dynamically created with the screen share button, it won't go away after you stop screen sharing.
 It will only go away if you refresh the page.
+- See our [Screenshare Walkthrough](/content/overview/screenshare) for more detail.

 ## Vive (laser) controls